 Climate change is a concern for species dependent on small seeps, including hanging gardens.
 Many of the species in these rare habitats, including the alcove death camas, rely on moisture for their existence.
 The proposed action for this project may mitigate some of the cumulative impacts that may occur from the current grazing management system, the threat of noxious weed invasion, and climate change.
-Addressing overgrazing, restoring riparian habitats, and fencing sensitive spring habitats would protect the alcove death camas from noxious weed competition and grazing and trampling.
+Addressing overgrazing, restoring riparian habitats, and fencing sensitive spring habitats would protect the alcove death camas and all hanging garden species from noxious weed competition and grazing and trampling.